Country of Origin: United States

 Did You Know?

+Although the American Bully can get bored easily and can sometimes have a bulldog stubborn streak, they are a highly trainable dog that can be a good fit for first-time owners.
 These dogs are highly intelligent and eager to please their owners, so they tend to pick up on things quickly.
-Puppy training classes are still recommended as these classes often offer opportunities to socialize a puppy.
+Puppy training classes are still recommended, as these classes often offer opportunities to socialize a puppy, among other benefits.

 Checking ears weekly and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 You are checking to make sure your dog’s ears are clean, dry, and free of debris and pests.
 If you see redness, irritation, excess wax or moisture, or something else that is concerning, you know it’s time to visit the vet.